tobyy22/Sreality-Scraper/README.md

 ## Notes
 - Little time for developemt
-- The threading is not perfect – both Flask and Scrapy require main thread
+- The threading is not perfect – both Flask and Scrapy require main thread -> due to the multithreading, the initial scrape might stop for few seconds at some point and then continue (launching server simultaneously)